 Shop for jewellery, artwork and handicrafts in the online Indigenous Marketplace and order CDs and merchandise from your favourite participating musicians.

 Summer Solstice Festivals are produced by Indigenous Experiences on behalf of the National Indigenous Peoples Day Committee (NIPD) and hosted by The National Association of Friendship Centres.
 The festival is held on the traditional and unceded territories of the Algonquin Peoples.

 Where: Mādahòkì Farm, Ottawa

-Take in theatre, music, poetry, dance and more performed by Indigenous multi-disciplinary artists and actors from across Ontario at this brand-new Indigenous fringe festival.
+Take in theatre, music, poetry, dance and more performed by Indigenous multi-disciplinary artists and actors from across Ontario at this uncensored Indigenous fringe festival.

 Several companies are scheduled to perform during the five-day festival following a special opening ceremony to kick off the event and commemorate Indigenous Peoples Day.

 Fringe festivals are uncensored, experimental theatre experiences that explore non-traditional styles and themes and support independent companies and artists.
 NIFF is a member of the Canadian Association of Fringe Festivals.